dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 For this section:

-	1. Adapt the code to use...
-	2. Run the tracing routine.
-	3. checksum the result.
-	4. this should be the same as your partner.
+	1. Test your `gpio_set_output`, `gpio_set_on` and `gpio_set_off`
+	using the full generator version (which runs them on many values) individually against your partner.

-	5. post this to the newsgroup.
+	2. Post the cksum value for each to the newsgroup.

-	6. by the end of the class everyone should have the same result.
+	3. By the end of the class everyone should have the same result.

-#### 4. Reimplement `gpio.o`

-We gave you a complicated implementation of gpio.
-Rewrite it to be simple.
-Make sure you annotate each interesting thing with the page number and any sentence fragment from broadcom document.
-Verify that your code is equivalant.
-You'll have to modify the given gpio.c code.

-#### 5. Sign-off
+#### 4. Sign-off

-Show that
-	1. Your original `gpio_set_output`, `gpio_set_input`, `gpio_set`,
+	1. Your original `gpio_set_output`, `gpio_set_on`,
-	`gpio_clear` give the same result as other peoples.
+	`gpio_set_off` give the same result as other peoples.
 You can run them in this order and just hash the end result.

 	2. Show that it gets the same value as the original.

+#### 5. Extra credit: Reimplement `gpio.o`

+We gave you a complicated implementation of gpio (`cs107e-complex-gpio/gpio.c`).
+Check it's verion of `gpio_set_output` against yours.
+Implement your own `gpio_set_func` and annotate each interesting thing with the page number and any sentence fragment from broadcom document.
+Verify that your code is equivalant.
+You'll have to modify the given gpio.c code since it does not do error checking and you should.

 #### 6. Advanced.